 Mike said, “We selected one of Ted Todd’s fantastic Woodworks products for our design of Tokyo Pizza in Maida Vale and are delighted with how the dark herringbone floor brings the different areas of the restaurant together.
 It has a premium feel, looks fantastic and has received wonderful feedback from customers and the client.

-Dealing with Ted Todd was a pleasure from start to finish, Nick – one of the Studio specification consultants – was hugely knowledgeable in aiding with the product selection and was quick in turning things around which was much appreciated given the fast-paced nature of the project.
+Dealing with Ted Todd was a pleasure from start to finish, Nick – one of the leisure specification consultants – was hugely knowledgeable in aiding with the product selection and was quick in turning things around which was much appreciated given the fast-paced nature of the project.
 We will definitely be keeping Ted Todd in mind for our upcoming projects.”

 Talk to an expert now to get trusted professional advice on using a wood floor in your project0800 880 1128.